What Is Red Chilli? A Complete Guide to Types, Heat Levels, and Cooking Uses

 Features: Medium to high heat, finely ground, commonly used in seasoning blends.

-Advantages: Versatile, easy to store, great for adding heat without changing texture.
+Advantages: Versatile, easy to store, consistent heat distribution.

 Use Cases: Soups, stews, meat rubs, and hot sauces.